-6.4 Precision of Clusters: Feedback and Repair
+6.4 Precision of Clusters: Program Repair

-All submissions from our dataset were first clustered using DPE and SEMCLUSTER.
-For each cluster, every correct sub-mission was used to generate feedback for every incorrect submission belonging to the same cluster.
-The percentages of correct submissions that allowed CLARA to generate cor-rect feedback are reported in the In columns of Table 4.
-The suggested feedback/repair was applied to the buggy submis-sions and checked to ensure it passed all test cases.
-Note that the percentages reported for successful in-cluster repairs are quite high for both DPE and SEMCLUSTER, thereby indicat-ing the usefulness of these clustering approaches in driving instructional tasks.
+To evaluate the usefulness of our approach in driving automated reasoning tasks, we performed an experiment, similar to the one in Sec.
+6.2, that uses CLARA's program repair All submissions from our dataset were first clustered using DPE and SEMCLUSTER.
+For each cluster, every correct submission was used to generate repairs for every incorrect submission belonging to the same cluster.
+The percentages of correct submissions that allowed CLARA to generate correct repairs are reported in the In columns of Table 4.
+The suggested repair was applied to the buggy submissions and checked to ensure it passed all test cases.
+Note that the percentages reported for successful in-cluster repairs are quite high for both DPE and SEMCLUSTER, thereby indicating the usefulness of these clustering approaches in driving automated program repair.

 We further examined the performance of CLARA's repair mechanism when aligning buggy submissions with correct submissions from different clusters.
-For each cluster, every correct submission was used to generate feedback for every incorrect submission belonging to a different cluster.
-The percentages of correct submissions that allowed CLARA to generate correct feedback are reported in the Out columns of Table 4.
+For each cluster, every correct submission was used to generate repairs for every incorrect submission belonging to a different cluster.
+The percentages of correct submissions that allowed CLARA to generate correct repairs are reported in the Out columns of Table 4.
 As expected, the percentages reported for successful out-of-cluster repairs for both tools are small.

-CLARA's feedback mechanism targets generation of feed-back based on minimal repairs.
-In the above experiment, we did not explore the question of how to choose correct sub-missions to minimally repair an incorrect submission from the same cluster.
+CLARA targets generation of on minimal repairs.
+In the above experiment, we did not explore the question of how to choose correct submissions to minimally repair an incorrect submission from the same cluster.
 We hypothesize that minimal repairs can be generated using the correct submissions whose program representations are closest (in terms of Euclidean distance) to the incorrect submission.
 We test this hypothesis by tracking the average percentage of incorrect submissions for which the minimal repair is generated from the Top-1 and Top-3 closest correct submissions in the same cluster.
 The results in the Top-1 and Top-3 columns of Table 4 show that both SEMCLUSTER and DPE can be effectively used to generate minimal repairs based on our hypothesis.
-Note that SEMCLUS-TER has a higher Top-1 accuracy for all but 3 programming assignments.
+Note that SEMCLUSTER has a higher Top-1 accuracy for all but 3 programming assignments.